bluekyu/render_pipeline_cpp/README.md

 - Boost

 ### Optional Third-party
+These are required when you include related headers to access internal data.

 - YAML-CPP: required when to access YAML node.
 - spdlog: required when to access the internal logger of spdlog.